Arizona Court Records

 - Failure to appear

-Examples of Petty offenses include;
+Examples of Petty offenses may include:

 - Unlawful feeding of wildlife